redironbark/FreshEssentials/README.md

 The TappedGestureAttached is a command property designed to be attached to a control such as an Image to handle the case of when an item is tapped.

 ###### Instructions

+Install the Tools package using NuGet.
+Alternatively manually add the Tools.dll to the reference of your projects for common pcl, iOS and droid.

 ###### Implementation and Samples